GrantMeStrength/RC-Docs/docs/kits/rc2014mini/guide.md

 * Wire cutters
 * Tape (to hold components in place as you solder - blue painter's tape is idea)
 * A frame or other device to hold the circuit board as your solder
+* A USB power supply, 5v 2A recommend.

 ### Warnings